Jibny/study/README.md

 # study
-This is some lesson note
+This is some lesson note.

-With Maven simple instructions
+With  simple lesson storage.